Shu244/test_clouDL/README.md

 # Overview
 This repo shows an example of using the GCP_AI package.
+First make sure you have completed the setup portion of the readme in the GCP_AI README.
 To start, execute
-<code>bash quick_start.sh new project_id mnist-example</code>.
+<code>bash quick_start.sh new PROJECT_ID mnist-example</code>.

-When the training has finished, execute <code>bash quick_start.sh analyze project_id mnist-example</code>
+When the training has finished, execute <code>bash quick_start.sh analyze PROJECT_ID mnist-example</code>